awsdocs/amazon-s3-userguide/doc_source/create-bucket-overview.md

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the left navigation pane, choose **Buckets**\.

 1. Choose **Create bucket**\.

-   The **Create bucket** wizard opens\.
+   The **Create bucket** page opens\.

-1. In **Bucket name**, enter a DNS\-compliant name for your bucket\.
+1. For **Bucket name**, enter a name for your bucket\.

    The bucket name must:
-   + Be unique across all of Amazon S3\.
+   + Be unique within a partition\.
+A partition is a grouping of Regions\.
+AWS currently has three partitions: `aws` \(Standard Regions\), `aws-cn` \(China Regions\), and `aws-us-gov` \(AWS GovCloud \[US\] Regions\)\.
    + Be between 3 and 63 characters long\.
-   + Not contain uppercase characters\.
+   + Consist only of lowercase letters, numbers, dots \(\.\), and hyphens \(\-\)\.
+For best compatibility, we recommend that you avoid using dots \(\.\) in bucket names, except for buckets that are used only for static website hosting\.
-   + Start with a lowercase letter or number\.
+   + Begin and end with a letter or number\.

    After you create the bucket, you cannot change its name\.
-For information about naming buckets, see [Bucket naming rules](bucketnamingrules.md)\.
+For more information about naming buckets, see [Bucket naming rules](bucketnamingrules.md)\.
 **Important**
-Avoid including sensitive information, such as account number, in the bucket name\.
+Avoid including sensitive information, such as account numbers, in the bucket name\.
 The bucket name is visible in the URLs that point to the objects in the bucket\.

-1. In **Region**, choose the AWS Region where you want the bucket to reside\.
+1. For **Region**, choose the AWS Region where you want the bucket to reside\.

-   Choose a Region close to you to minimize latency and costs and address regulatory requirements\.
+   To minimize latency and costs and address regulatory requirements, choose a Region close to you\.
 Objects stored in a Region never leave that Region unless you explicitly transfer them to another Region\.
 For a list of Amazon S3 AWS Regions, see [AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.

 1. Under **Object Ownership**, to disable or enable ACLs and control ownership of objects uploaded in your bucket, choose one of the following settings:

 **ACLs disabled**
    + **Bucket owner enforced** – ACLs are disabled, and the bucket owner automatically owns and has full control over every object in the bucket\.
-ACLs no longer affect permissions to data in the S3 bucket\.
+ACLs no longer affect access permissions to data in the S3 bucket\.
 The bucket uses policies to define access control\.

-     To require that all new buckets are created with ACLs disabled by using IAM or AWS Organizations policies, see [Disabling ACLs for all new buckets \(bucket owner enforced\)](ensure-object-ownership.md#object-ownership-requiring-bucket-owner-enforced)\.
+     To require that all new buckets are created with ACLs disabled by using AWS Identity and Access Management \(IAM\) or AWS Organizations policies, see [Disabling ACLs for all new buckets \(bucket owner enforced\)](ensure-object-ownership.md#object-ownership-requiring-bucket-owner-enforced)\.

 **ACLs enabled**
    + **Bucket owner preferred** – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the `bucket-owner-full-control` canned ACL\.

-     If you apply the bucket owner preferred setting, to require all Amazon S3 uploads to include the `bucket-owner-full-control` canned ACL, you can [add a bucket policy](ensure-object-ownership.md#ensure-object-ownership-bucket-policy) that only allows object uploads that use this ACL\.
+     If you apply the bucket owner preferred setting, to require all Amazon S3 uploads to include the `bucket-owner-full-control` canned ACL, you can [add a bucket policy](ensure-object-ownership.md#ensure-object-ownership-bucket-policy) that allows only object uploads that use this ACL\.
    + **Object writer** – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs\.
 **Note**
-To apply the **Bucket owner enforced** setting or the **Bucket owner preferred** setting, you must have the following permission: `s3:CreateBucket` and `s3:PutBucketOwnershipControls`\.
+To apply the **Bucket owner enforced** setting or the **Bucket owner preferred** setting, you must have permission to use the following actions: `s3:CreateBucket` and `s3:PutBucketOwnershipControls`\.

-1. In **Bucket settings for Block Public Access**, choose the Block Public Access settings that you want to apply to the bucket\.
+1. Under **Block Public Access settings for this bucket**, choose the Block Public Access settings that you want to apply to the bucket\.

    We recommend that you keep all settings enabled unless you know that you need to turn off one or more of them for your use case, such as to host a public website\.
-Block Public Access settings that you enable for the bucket are also enabled for all access points that you create on the bucket\.
+The Block Public Access settings that you enable for the bucket are also enabled for all access points that you create on the bucket\.
 For more information about blocking public access, see [Blocking public access to your Amazon S3 storage](access-control-block-public-access.md)\.

 1. \(Optional\) Under **Bucket Versioning**, you can choose if you wish to keep variants of objects in your bucket\.
 For more information about versioning, see [Using versioning in S3 buckets](Versioning.md)\.